 Divorce is a complex and emotionally challenging process, and understanding the legal framework governing divorce in Texas is crucial for those considering or currently going through this life-changing event.

 Before filing for divorce in Texas, it is essential to meet the residency requirements.
-Either you or your spouse must have been a resident of the state for at least six months preceding the filing, and one of you must have resided in the county where the divorce is filed for a minimum of 90 days.
+Either you or your spouse must reside in the state for at least six months before filing for divorce.
+Additionally, one of you must have lived in the county where you file for at least 90 days.

 Texas is a “no-fault” divorce state, which means that the courts do not require a specific reason or wrongdoing to grant a divorce.
 The most commonly cited grounds for divorce in Texas include insupportability (irreconcilable differences) and living apart for at least three years.